Bayesian optimization and nonlocal effects method for $\alpha$ decay of superheavy nuclei based on CPPM: Summary

 \section{Summary}

-This study initially extends the semiclassical WKB method, incorporating coordinate-dependent effective mass for $\alpha$ particles, to the CPPM framework to investigate the impact of nonlocal effects on $\alpha$ decay half-lives.
-Subsequently, BNN machine learning approach is employed to establish the intrinsic relationships between mass number A, proton number $Z$, decay energy $Q_{\alpha}$, and orbital angular momentum l, along with residual $t_{k}$.
-The successful integration of BNN with the CPPM theoretical model and three empirical formulas (Ni, UDL, and MUDL) led to significant accuracy improvements in $\alpha$ decay half-life calculations, with optimization rates exceeding $21\%$, notably achieving a $43.79\%$ enhancement for the Ni empirical formula.
-The study demonstrates the high reliability of the BNN approach.
-Ultimately, we employed the BNN method to predict the $\alpha$ decay half-lives of the isotopic chains for $Z = 118$ and $Z = 120$.
-The predictions reveal significant shell effects, demonstrating the excellent extrapolation capability of the BNN approach.
-Overall, BNN provides an effective new avenue for describing nuclear decay processes.
-This study includes details of 501 nuclei as follows: $146 \leq A \leq 294$, $62 \leq Z \leq 118$, totaling 172 even-even nuclei $147 \leq A \leq 289$, $62 \leq Z \leq 114$, totaling 165 even-even nuclei $145 \leq A \leq 261$, $61 \leq Z \leq 107$, totaling 164 even-even nuclei.
+We extend the semiclassical WKB approach within the CPPM by introducing a coordinate-dependent effective mass for the emitted $\alpha$ particle, thereby quantifying the impact of nonlocal effects on $\alpha$ decay half-lives.
+Furthermore, we develop the BNN framework to capture the intrinsic correlations between the half-life and the relevant physical descriptors, including the mass number $A$, proton number $Z$, decay energy $Q_\alpha$, orbital angular momentum $l$, preformation factor $P_\alpha$, quadrupole deformation $\beta_2$, along with residual $t_k$.
+The application of the BNN to optimize CPPM, CPPM (nonlocal), and three distinct parameterizations of the UDL(Formula-A, Formula-B, Formula-C), leads to a notable enhancement in $\alpha$ decay half-life prediction accuracy, exceeding $23.25\%$ overall.
+Moreover, combining the BNN with a non-localized method for the optimization of the CPPM results in a further dramatic improvement, with an accuracy gain of up to $47.77\%$.
+These results demonstrate the robustness and reliability of the BNN-based approach for $\alpha$ decay modeling.
+Building on this framework, we predict $\alpha$ decay half-lives for the isotopic chains with $Z=118$ and $Z=120$, unveiling pronounced shell effects and showcasing excellent extrapolation capability.
+The predictions exhibit a linear Geiger-Nuttall-type correlation between $\log_{10} T$ and $Q_\alpha$, consistent with the correlation between $\log_{10} T$ and the negative logarithm of the barrier penetration probability $-\ln$P thereby lending further credence to the method.
+Overall, BNN opens an effective and versatile avenue for quantitative descriptions of nuclear decay processes.